fungamer2-2/CDDA-Slime-a-clysm/README.md

 - Slime biter - small, very fast and aggressive red slimes, will attempt to bite the target
 - Rubber slime - very durable, highly resistant to bashing and bullet damage, practically immune to electric damage
 - Amoeba slime - spawns in large groups, sticks together, they may spawn more amoeba slimes (only when close to target to prevent exponential growth), defeating one of them deals some damage to surrounding amoeba slimes
+- Aqua slime - has the ability to swim, camouflaged in water
 - Intelligent slime - more intelligent in movement and behavior
 - Glowing slime - emits some light and glows in the dark
 - Diamond slime - resistant to certain damage types, has a special attack that releases diamond shards from itself, dealing cut damage to nearby targets
 - Lava slime - emits hot air and smoke, deals heat damage, occasionally releases chunks of hot molten rock which deals heat damage to those nearby (may cause fire on nearby tiles)
+- Stone slime - more durable and deals more damage, has the "slam" attack
 - Slime hopper - hops around, towards you if far away, randomly if close, very evasive
 - Giant slime leaper - leaps towards its target, which if it lands on them, can deal a lot of damage and knock them down

-In addition, each type has a large variant.
+In addition, most types have a large variant.
 The large variants are larger and tougher, and they split into two of the normal-sized variants on death.